munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 1.md

 <Br><br>
 Her teamwork level are set to 75 (Good) points and bravery level are set to 25 (Low) points.
 She will follow the player's commands and stays close to teammates.
 She will retreat after spotting some enemies.
 Then, she will find another way to strike from behind.
 In bomb defusal maps, she prefers to camp at a bombsite.
 <Br><br>
-Her preferred main weapons are KM Submachine Gun.
-She does not buy or pick up other weapons.
+Her preferred main weapons are KM Submachine Gun, followed by Schmidt Machine Pistol.
+Actually, the main weapon used in the database is the CV-47.
+She will take it if she finds the weapon.
 <Br><br>
 Her voice pitch is set to 106, slightly higher than standard.